Avicted/covid-19-finland-react/README.md

 ## Description
-React web app that displays data about COVID-19 cases in Finland.
+React web app that displays COVID-19 data for Finland.

 ---